-The top 10 entrants as selected by the DiabetesMine team will receive a $1,000 travel scholarship to attend the 2013 DiabetesMine Innovation Summit at Stanford University in Palo Alto, California (taking place on November 15, 2013), where they will act as delegates for the diabetes community.
-They will have the opportunity to meet with representatives from product design, pharmaceutical, and mobile health companies, as well as regulatory agents, investors, and more.
+The top entrants as selected by the DiabetesMine team will receive a scholarship — covering airfare, two nights in a hotel, and meals — to attend the 2015 DiabetesMine Innovation Summit at Stanford University in Palo Alto, California (taking place on November 20, 2015), where they will act as delegates for the diabetes community.
+They will have the opportunity to meet with representatives from product design, pharmaceutical, and mobile health companies, as well as regulatory agents, clinicians, investors, entrepreneurs, and more.

-Entries will be accepted until July 5 at 8 PM EST. Full instructions for submission are available on DiabetesMine.com.
+Entries will be accepted until April 24 at 5 PM PST, with winners being announced in late May.
+Full instructions for submission are available on DiabetesMine.

 This blog entry was written by Web Editor Diane Fennell.